Ask any serious tea drinker and they’ll vow that they couldn’t live without their electric kettle.

 You’ll notice that most of the higher end kettles have a smaller capacity, usually around 1.0L.
 But if you need fine temperature control you’re probably not making tea for an army so it’s usually not an issue.

-If you can get one of these kettles for under $100, consider it a great value because these higher-end kettles can go for hundreds.
+If you can get one of these kettles for around $100, consider it a great value because these higher-end kettles can go for hundreds.

 What To Look For When Buying A More Advanced Electric Kettle